The Logic of One

 Rong had a deep indignation with God over the loss of Tara but always remained a keen believer when major misfortune struck him.
 Such had happened several times in his lifetime.
 Rong’s father had recently told him he deserved a Job’s Medal from God for remaining faithful to God, misfortune after misfortune.
 But as strong as Rong’s faith was, he was not a rule-following Christian; Rong did not like rules.

-Rong sat down, got up in an uncertain, fighting manner and went straight to the toilet, crunching his broken glass under his shoes, and traversed the door.
+Nevertheless, in a surprising turn, Rong sat down, then got up in an uncertain, fighting manner.
+He went straight to the toilet, crunching his broken glass under his shoes, and traversed the door.
 He washed his hands and face first.
 Rong inspected the big clear mirror above the sink.
 What he saw he did not like.
-He had wrinkles on his face, creams could banish, a very low haircut that hid his greying and balding head and discoloured bloodshot eyes.
+He had wrinkles on his face, creams could banish, a low haircut that hid his greying and balding head and discoloured bloodshot eyes.
 His vanity told him he was no longer that cute, handsome man he used to be.

 As Rong regarded his mirror image, looking back at him, they became locked in a deep, silent conversation with each other.